6 Web Design Myths

 Yes, content is the meat and potatoes of your website, but that doesn’t mean you need a ton of it.
 When it comes to content, it’s the quality of the content that matters – not the quantity.
 Your website’s visitors want to know (usually in as few words as possible) why your product or service is worth purchasing.
 Today’s web browsers are an “I want it now” group, and too much content could shy them away.
 Instead, make bold points that will stick with them.

 5. There can never be too many images.

 Like content, lots of images can be overwhelming to your website visitors, and too many images tend to look sloppy.
 They can also significantly slow down the load time of your pages, making for a bad user experience.
 If you’re going to use images, pick and choose which would have the most impact and which would complement your design best without cluttering it.

 6. Optimization gives you immediate results.

 Many people think that as soon as they optimize their website‘s content, description tags, meta tags, etc., they should see their website at the top of search engine results pages.
 It takes time for search engine spiders to crawl through your site and index it, so be patient – you’re not going to see results overnight.
 Keep tracking your website and, if you’ve optimized it correctly, you’ll start to see it move up in rankings.

-If you have any other questions about web design, don’t hesitate to call us.
+If you have any other questions about web design, don’t hesitate to call our digital marketing agency.